arcus/Arcus_Labs_Orientation/new_data_contribution.md

 ## Audience

-The purpose of this module is to introduce the CHOP community to archiving research data in Arcus.
-This module is useful for any faculty, staff or fellow that is involved in creating, managing or analyzing reserach data at CHOP.
+This module introduces the CHOP community to archiving research data in Arcus.
+It is useful to ANYONE at CHOP involved in creating, managing or analyzing reserach data at CHOP.

 Archiving and resusing research data is a core element of the Arcus program in the Department of Biomedical and Health Informatics.
 Arcus is a suite of tools and services for CHOP’s research community that seamlessly links biological, clinical, research, and environmental data.
 The Arcus team is comprised of seasoned professionals at support the CHOP community in:
 - Discovering and analyzing rich data about our patients and research participants using datasets from across CHOP